rna-seq/raisin.recipe.extract/README.txt

 Important Note
 ==============

-The raisin.recipe.extract package is a a Buildout recipe used by Grape, and is not a standalone Python package.
+The raisin.recipe.extract package is a Buildout recipe used by Grape, and is not a standalone Python package.
 It is only going to be useful as installed by the grape.buildout package.